tomatogod/vip_checker/README.md

 - Should check if defined secondary IP address exists on host
 - Should stay local and not require any firewall ports to be open
 - Relies on Redis cluster to elect / manage master / replica statuses.
-- Should poll to check regularly
+- Should poll to check regularly configurable

 PreRequisites:

 - Python (tested on version 3.9.2)
-- Linux Machine
+- Linux Machine (tested on Debian 11 Bullseye)
 - User account with sufficient privedges to install systemd service and add a secondary ip address
 - Redis running on local machine with authentication enabled
 - Within the script we run a 'sudo' command, in order to allow the running user to complete this command you'll need to allow that account within the sudoers file without a password.